 Outstanding balances between the Fund, the Department and Arizona counties, cities, and other state agencies are reported as other receivables.
-All balances between the Fund and the US Government are reported as due to/from due.
+The balance due from the US Government are reimbursable costs.

 Notes receivable represents loans made to parties who purchased assets previously owned by the Fund for highway construction purposes.